groovy-tutorial/groovy-tutorial/manuscript/08/08_13_Enums.md

 3. Constructors
 4. Methods

-Some enums can describe not just a set of constants but also a series of constants that are declared in order.
+Enums describe not just a set of constants but their order.
 Groovy provides the built-in `next` and `previous` methods that help step through the constants in an enum.
 Let's look at a school grades enum and the result of calling `next` on each constant:

 {lang=groovy}
 <<[Iterate through an enum](code/08/13/grades.groovy)